intel/nauta/docs/user-guide/actions/getting_started.md

 Use the following command to launch TensorBoard and to view graphs of this model's results.
 Refer to [Working with Datasets](working_with_datasets.md) for more information.

-When training scripts output Tensorflow summaries to `/mnt/output/experiment`, they can be automatically picked up by Tensorboard instance launched with command:
+When training scripts output Tensorflow summaries to `/mnt/output/experiment`, they can be automatically picked up by the Tensorboard instance launched with command:

+**Syntax:**

-**Syntax:** nctl launch tensorboard [options] EXPERIMENT-NAME
+`nctl launch tensorboard [options] EXPERIMENT-NAME`

 Execute this command:

 `nctl launch tensorboard single`

-**Note:** If you are using CLI through remote access, you will need to setup a X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
-After establishing a tunnel from the gateway to your local machine, you can use the URL provided by nctl.
+**Note:** If you are using CLI through remote access, you will need to setup an X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
+After establishing a tunnel from the gateway to your local machine, use the URL provided by nctl.

 The following message displays.